pimvanpelt/vppcfg/docs/contributing.md

         this project or the open source license(s) involved.
 ```

-### Semantic validation

-`vppcfg` will be used in many different scenarios - from the bench just doing a quick test
-when hacking on a VPP feature, all the way through to large production networks where dataplane
-crashes cause user harm.
-As such, contributing code has to be done with care.

-Static analysis is incredibly important, to help ensure that the YAML configuration files can
-be safely applied to running VPP instances:

-*   All changes to syntax validation are expected to have 100% unit test coverage.
-*   All changes to semantic validation are expected to have 100% YAMLTest coverage.
-*   New code cannot break an existing test unless the test is objectively incorrect.

 ### Completeness

 Feature additions are expected to be reasonably complete when merged.
 Keep work-in-progress in